 The huge rise in obesity and other related conditions has made us rethink ‘painstakingly’ for ‘lovingly handmade,’ because science and data cannot be denied.
 In the last 200 years we have exponentially gained significant and deadly kilos and disease.

 Our ancestors lived off the land and appreciated how a well-reared stock would maintain health and serve them better.
-And every part of an animal was used, oftentimes with necessary blessings and rituals to thank them and mother nature for the bounty.
+They understood the balance and harmony between species, and every part of an animal was used, oftentimes with necessary blessings and rituals to thank them and mother nature for the bounty.
 Herds were part of a symbiotic relationship and respectfully treated - none more than the Japanese, whose delicate rearing of Kobe beef goes over and above the call of nurture.
 The proof, they say, is in the…meat - it’s supreme quality touted as the best in the world.

 We have become accustomed to believe that waiting for something is a waste of time, when the opposite is true.
 A more laid back and traditional way of life means less stress, better health and more time for ourselves and those we care about.
 Many studies around the ‘blue zones’ of our planet have shown that health and longevity are intrinsically linked to time immemorial habits of whole food, slower way of life, being with family and loved ones and maintaining an active lifestyle.